Day-year principle: 756 to 2016

 British Theologian Adam Clarke writing in 1825 stated that the 1260-year period should commence with 755 AD, the actual year Pepin the Short invaded Lombard territory, resulting in the Pope's elevation from a subject of the Byzantine Empire to an independent head of state.
 The Donation of Pepin, which first occurred in 754 and again in 756 gave to the Pope temporal power over the Papal States.
 However, his introductory comments on Daniel 7 added 756 as an alternative commencement date.
 In April of that year, Pepin, accompanied by Pope Stephen II entered northern Italy from France, forcing the Lombard King Aistulf to lift his siege of Rome, and return to Pavia.
 Following Aistulf's capitulation, Pepin remained in Italy until finalizing his Donations.
 Based on this, 19th century commentators anticipate the end of the Papacy in 2016:

 Of the five areas of the Bible which mention this timeline, only Revelation 11:9-12 adds a brief 3½ more years to the end of this 1260-year period.
 If added to 2016, this would bring us to autumn of 2019 or spring of 2020 for the commencement of the Eternal Kingdom.
 However, far more attention is paid by historicists to 2016 as the final end of the Papacy and the commencement of the Millennial rule than there is to 2019.
 This may be due in part, to uncertainty as to who or what the two witnesses of the Book of Revelation represent.
 But for those 17th to 19th century historicists adhering to the day year principle who also predicted a literal restoration of the unconverted Jews in their original homeland, the fall of the Papacy immediately precedes the rapid conversion of the Jews.
 The two events are closely linked, with the former enabling the latter.

 The year 756 AD is also thought to occur 666 years from John's writing of the Book of Revelation.
-The verse in Daniel 8:25 which reads "...but he shall be broken without hand" is usually understood to mean that the destruction of the "little horn" or Papacy with not be caused by any human action.
+The verse in Daniel 8:25 which reads "...but he shall be broken without hand" is usually understood to mean that the destruction of the "little horn" or Papacy will not be caused by any human action.
 Volcanic activity is described as the means by which Rome will be overthrown.
 The following excerpt is from the 5th edition (1808) of the Rev. David Simpson's book "A Plea for Religion and the Sacred Writings":